Francis Lewis: Early life

 Lewis was born in Llandaff, Wales, on March 21, 1713.
-He was the son of Morgan Lewis and Anne Lewis (née Pettingale) of Newport.
+He was the son of Morgan Lewis and Anne Lewis of Newport.
 Lewis was educated at Westminster School in London.

 Career

 Lewis entered a mercantile house in London until he turned 21 and inherited some properties left by his father.
-Lewis sold the properties and used the proceeds to acquire merchandise, set sail for New York City, arriving there in 1734 or 1735.
+Lewis sold the properties and used the proceeds to acquire merchandise, set sail for New York City, arriving there in about 1737.
 He left some of the goods in New York to be sold by Edward Annesley, his business partner, and brought the rest to Philadelphia.
 After two years in Philadelphia, he returned to New York.

 Lewis made several trans-Atlantic trips, visiting several northern European ports, Saint Petersburg, northern Scotland, and Africa.
 He was taken prisoner while he served as a British mercantile agent in 1756 and sent to France for imprisonment.
 On his release and his return home, he became active in politics.

 Lewis was a member of the Committee of Sixty, a member of the New York Provincial Congress, and a delegate to the Continental Congress from 1775 to 1779.
 In 1776 he signed the United States Declaration of Independence, and in 1778 he signed the United States Articles of Confederation.
 In 1779, he served as the chairman of the Continental Board of Admiralty.

 He helped his son Francis Lewis Jr. open a dry goods business named Francis Lewis and Son.
 His son Morgan served in the Continental Army during the Revolutionary War and later held many offices in New York State, including governor.